zammad/zammad-admin-documentation/manage/users/index.rst

 Users can be managed individually via UI, via API or even synchronized with third-party directory services.

+Zammad creates a user for everyone who communicates with the system.
+That means even customers get their own accounts, even if they don't use it to log in to Zammad.

 .. figure:: /images/manage/users/managing-users-manually.png
    :alt: Creating and editing users directly in the Admin Panel
    :align: center